Robust Optimization as Data Augmentation for Large-scale Graphs: Proposed Method

-{\bf Unbounded attack.} Usually on images, the inner maximization is a constrained optimization problem.
-The largest perturbation one can add is bounded by the hyperparameter $\epsilon$, typically 8/255 under the $l_{\infty}$-norm.
-This $\epsilon$ encourages the visual imperceptibility of the perturbations, thus making defenses realistic and practical.
-However, graph node features or language word embeddings do not have such straightforward semantic meanings, which makes the selection of $\epsilon$ highly heuristic.
-In light of the positive effect of large perturbations on generalization \citep{volpi2018generalizing}, and also to simplify hyperparameter search, FLAG drops the projection step when performing the inner maximization.
-Note that, although the perturbation is not bounded by an explicit $\epsilon$, it is still implicitly bounded in the furthest distance that $\boldsymbol{\delta}$ can reach, i.e. the step size $\alpha$ times the number of ascending steps $M$.

-{\bf Biased perturbation for node classification.} Conventional conv nets treat each test sample independently during inference, whereas this is not the case in transductive graph learning scenarios.
+Besides the efficiency, the ``free'' method achieves our idea of optimizing $\boldsymbol{\theta}$ with multi-scale augmentations.
+Note that $X$ is augmented with additive perturbations $\boldsymbol{\delta}_{1:M}$, of which each can have a maximum scale of $m\alpha, m \in \left\{1, \cdots,M\right\}$, in contrast to PGD whose perturbation is a single $\boldsymbol{\delta}_M$ with an $M\alpha$ scaling.
+This greatly adds to the diversity of our augmentations.
+However, the ``free'' algorithm is suboptimal in terms of min-max optimization in that during the batch-replay process, the approximated perturbation computed to maximize the objective on $\boldsymbol{\theta_t}$ is used to robustly optimize $\boldsymbol{\theta_{t+1}}$ rather than $\boldsymbol{\theta_t}$.
+To tackle this problem, instead of directly updating $\boldsymbol{\theta}$ using the ``by-product'' gradient attained from the gradient ascent step on $\boldsymbol{\delta}$, we accumulate the gradients $\nabla_{\boldsymbol{\theta}} L$, and apply them to the model parameters all at once later.
+Formally, the optimization step is

+where $\tau$ is learning rate and $\boldsymbol{\delta}_1$ is uniform noise.
+Note that the gradients in Eq.(\ref{eq:update}) are restored when crafting perturbation in Eq.(\ref{eq:pgd}).
+We save one backward pass and $M$ times extra GPU memory through accumulating gradients (which is fully supported by PyTorch) during the batch replay process.
+Figure \ref{fig:hist} depicts the effects of our design.
+We can see that PGD inevitably produces concentrated augmentations in terms of the magnitude, whereas our method produces perturbations with a broader range of sizes, which adds to the diversity and quality of the augmentations.

+Moreover on the node classification task, we propose to augment labeled vs. unlabeled nodes with diverse magnitudes of perturbations during training time to further diversify the augmentations.
+We call it \textit{Weighted perturbation}.
 When classifying one target node, messages from the whole $k$-hop neighborhood are aggregated and combined into its embedding.
-It is natural to believe that a further neighbor should have lower impact, i.e. higher smoothness, on the final decision of the target node, which can also be intuitively reflected by the message passing view of GNNs in (\ref{eqn:mp}).
-To promote more invariance for further-away neighbors when doing node classification, we perturb unlabeled nodes with larger step sizes $\alpha_u$ than $\alpha_l$ for target nodes.
-We show the effectiveness of this biased perturbation in the ablation study section.
+It is natural to believe that a further neighbor should have lower impact, i.e. higher smoothness, on the final decision of the target node, which can also be intuitively reflected by the recursive message passing procedure of GNNs in Eq.(\ref{eqn:mp}).
+In practice we find that a larger perturbation for unlabeled nodes can be beneficial to the performance.
+Algorithm~\ref{alg:node} summarizes the pseudo code of our method on node classification task.
+Figure~\ref{fig:loss} illustrates the generalization ability of our proposed method.